alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ## No audio or microphone

-Even though audio or microphone are enabled in presets, neither seems to appear in devices list
+Even though audio or microphone are enabled in presets, still can't hear audio or no one can hear me

 ### Fix

+Make sure you select `ALVR Audio` and `ALVR Microphone` in device list as default **after** connecting headset.
+As soon as headset disconnected, devices will be removed.
+If you set it as default, they will be automatically chosen whenever they show up and you don't need to do it manually ever again.
-Check if you have `pipewire` installed and it's at least version `0.3.49` by using command `pipewire --version` For older (<=22.04 or debian <=11) ubuntu or debian based distributions you can check [pipewire-upstream](https://github.com/pipewire-debian/pipewire-debian) page for installing newer pipewire version
+If you don't appear to have audio devices, or have pipewire errors in logs, check if you have `pipewire` installed and it's at least version `0.3.49` by using command `pipewire --version`
+For older (<=22.04 or debian <=11) ubuntu or debian based distributions you can check [pipewire-upstream](https://github.com/pipewire-debian/pipewire-debian) page for installing newer pipewire version

-## The alvr driver doesn't get detected by SteamVR

-Could be related to Arch AUR package.

-### Fix

-Try using a launcher or portable .tar.gz release from the Releases page.

 ## Low AMDGPU performance and shutters